 Modern industry would be much different without stainless steel.
 From medical devices to refineries, it’s found everywhere.
-It hold up to the worst damage that chemicals can throw at it.
+It holds up to the worst damage that chemicals can throw at it.
 It’s even vital in maritime applications, where most materials rot away from the harsh salt air.

 There is hardly anywhere that you won’t see stainless steel in use these days.
 In your kitchen, in your computer and in your cell phone.
 It’s one of the most versatile and useful materials ever invented and it keeps getting better all the time.
 As one final bonus, the USA can proudly say that it still makes the best stainless steel in the world.
 The inspection process and the quality standards are exceptionally high and there is nowhere you’ll find a better quality product or the level of innovation that goes into improving that product that you will in the US stainless steel industry.